camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   # description explaining the API, part of the API documentation
   # including mandatory text "Authorization and authentication"

-  # including mandatory texts "Additional CAMARA error responses"
+  # including mandatory text "Additional CAMARA error responses"

   description: |
     This API allows to verify that the provided mobile phone number is the one used in the device.
 It verifies that the user is using a device with the same mobile phone number as it is declared.